-420 - ADVANCED PLACEMENT U.S. HISTORY - CPYear2 Credits
+420 - ADVANCED PLACEMENT U.S. HISTORY - CP Year 2 Credits

 Description: The Advanced Placement U.S. History course is designed to teach students to think critically about the issues that have confronted and influenced the United States, through a process that integrates the examination of factual knowledge, the development and application of analytical skills, and the assessment of primary and secondary sources.
 The class is a survey course in U.S. History, and its content spans the settlement of the new world to the present.
-Advanced Placement U.S. History teachers will design their course so that it achieves the following: Covers the 500 year scope of U.S. history from colonial beginnings to the present.
-Integrates a number of important themes that recur throughout American history.
-Includes analysis of primary-source documents.
-Helps students develop analytic ways of thinking, such as recognizing cause and effect, drawing inferences, dealing with conflicting viewpoints, and tracing the evolution of themes throughout history.
-Requires that students write often and insightfully.
-Equips students to weigh different interpretations of history and introduces them to historical criticism.
-Integrates social, cultural, political, diplomatic, economic, and intellectual history into the narrative of the American experience.
-Requires students to form and express thoughtful opinions that they share with others.
+Advanced Placement U.S. History teachers will design their course so that it achieves the following: Covers the 500 year scope of U.S. history from colonial beginnings to the present, Integrates a number of important themes that recur throughout American history, Includes analysis of primary-source documents, Helps students develop analytic ways of thinking, such as recognizing cause and effect, drawing inferences, dealing with conflicting viewpoints, and tracing the evolution of themes throughout history, Requires that students write often and insightfully, Equips students to weigh different interpretations of history and introduces them to historical criticism, Integrates social, cultural, political, diplomatic, economic, and intellectual history into the narrative of the American experience, Requires students to form and express thoughtful opinions that they share with others.
+It should be understood that this course is the equivalent of a college level course.
 Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.